In This Article

-Figuring out what to wear to a fall wedding can be tricky – the strapless gowns and backless dresses that wowed in the summer can leave you shivering in the fall, and the soft pastels that were the perfect color in the spring turn gauche as the leaves turn color.
-With a new season comes new style, and we’ve got your guide for what to wear to fall weddings.
+Figuring out what to wear to a fall wedding can be tricky—the strapless gowns and backless dresses that wowed in the summer can leave you shivering in the fall, and the soft pastels that were the perfect color in the spring turn gauche as the leaves change.
+With a new season comes a new style, and we’ve got your guide for what to wear.

-"Feathers are a fun trend I like to pair with classic Manolo Blahnik heels," advises Arrobio.
+One way to stand out in the sea of formal gowns and cocktail dresses is to incorporate a dramatic accent like feathers.
+"Feathers are a fun trend I like to pair with classic Manolo Blahnik heels," advises designer Pia Arrobio.
 Though they can be a bold embellishment, we love them on the hem of a timeless little black dress—for example, the way they're accenting this Alberta Ferretti sheath.
 This will definitely let your Manolos get some shine.
 And you can wear your hair down or in an updo as the focal point is all about your curves and legs.

 Remember the ever-popular maxi dresses from this summer?
 They were all the rage for beach barbeques, date nights, strolls around the city—a slew of casual occasions where long didn't necessarily mean "formal."
 A sheath-style dress can be appropriate for a less formal affair as long as the overall look is polished and understated.
-Look for a long dress without a lot of embellishment, and pick one stand-out accessory, such as a fun necklace or chandelier earring, rather than black tie bling!” says bridal stylist Jacqueline Weppner of Merci New York.
+Look for a long dress without a lot of embellishment, and pick one stand-out accessory, such as a fun necklace or chandelier earring, rather than black tie bling.

-Plus, if you get cold easily (especially in the fall weather), you can even sneak a pair of footless tights or leggings under your maxi dress for extra warmth — only, of course, if there's no slit in your maxi and it's floor length.
-If no one can see your extra layer underneath, go for it.
-We won't tell if you don't.
+If you get cold easily (especially in the fall weather), you can even sneak a pair of footless tights or leggings under your maxi dress for extra warmth—only, of course, if there's no slit in your maxi and it's floor-length.

 While a cocktail dress will be too formal, a classic dress fits the bill perfectly when it comes to fall wedding attire.
-A DVF dress is timeless and classy — pair it with a tall heel, a matching clutch and a statement necklace for a complete look.
-For guests that want to go in another direction, this might be the time to invest in a classic fitted suit that you can then dress up with a sexy sheer camisole.
+For guests that want to go in another direction, this might be the time to invest in a classic fitted suit that you can dress up with a sheer camisole.

 Accessorizing for a Fall Wedding